Lecture 2

 Image Denoising and Deblurring

-The motivation for the exercise comes from a real world problem.
-The Hubble space telescope when launched had a defect in its mirror.
-This defect caused the images to be blurred.
+The motivation for this exercise comes from a real-world problem.
+The Hubble Space Telescope, when launched, had a defect in its primary mirror that caused its images to be blurred.
 The problem was initially addressed by using signal processing techniques to remove the aberrations from the images.

 Point Spread Function

-For such an image processing problem, we can consider the continuous incoming light as striking a 2D mirror that distorts the light, followed by a 2D sensor that captures the light.
-In this context we suppose that we have a noise kernel or a point spread function (PSF) that describes the distortion of the light at the mirror.
+For such an image processing problem, we can consider the continuous incoming light as striking a 2D mirror that distorts the light, followed by a 2D sensor that captures it.
+In this context we suppose that we have a blurring kernel, or point spread function (PSF), that describes the distortion of the light at the mirror.
 The point spread function, being a convolution kernel, behaves as a Green’s function for the system in the continuous case:

-In the special case that the point spread function is \(\delta(x-x',y-y')\), then the image data is not distorted and the sensor captures the true image data.
-However our experiment is to consider cases where there could be even severe distortions and see how this impacts the proposition of recovering the true image data, \(\vec{u}(x',y')\) from our sensor data, \(\vec{b}(x,y)\).
+In the special case where the point spread function is \(\delta(x,y)\), the image data is not distorted and the sensor captures the true image.
+However, our experiment is to consider cases with potentially severe distortions and see how this impacts the prospect of recovering the true image data \(u(x',y')\) from our sensor data \(b(x,y)\).

 Discrete PSF

-The discrete analog of the continuous PSF can be more conveniently treated with we essentially flatten the the 2D mesh into a 1D vector, a common operation for signal processing.
-The unflattened case we have:
+The discrete analog of the continuous PSF can be treated more conveniently if we flatten the 2D mesh into a 1D vector, a common operation in signal processing.
+In the unflattened case we have:

 \[ b_{ij} = \sum_{k=1}^{n} \sum_{l=1}^{m} \Delta x \Delta y G(x_i - x_k, y_j - y_l) u_{kl} \]

 where \(b\) is the blurred image data at the sensor, \(u\) is the true image data, and \(G\) is the discrete point spread function.
-If we flatten the 2D mesh into a 1D vector we can represent this as a 1D convolution operation: \[ \vec{b} = \vec{G} * \vec{u} \]
+Treating the 2D arrays as a whole, we can write this compactly as a discrete convolution: \[ \vec{b} = \vec{G} * \vec{u} \]

-Since this is a convolution operation, we can process it much more quickly by leveraging the convolution theorem.
+Since this is a convolution operation, we can compute it much more quickly by leveraging the convolution theorem:

-The \(\odot\) hadamard product is element-wise multiplication, the discrete analog of multiplication of two functions except over an array.
+The symbol \(\odot\) denotes the Hadamard product — element-wise multiplication of two arrays, the discrete analog of the pointwise multiplication of two functions.

 Matrix Representation of Convolution Operation

-If we flatten the data down into a 1D vector then it is possible to construct a matrix operator that performs the convolution.
-This is a Toeplitz matrix, a matrix where each descending diagonal from left to right is constant, so that the row vectors represent a sliding window of the convolution kernel.
-We can flatten out the PSF and construct the matrix using it as the first row entry and then shifting the PSF to the right to fill out the rest of the rows.
+If we flatten the data down into a 1D vector, then it is possible to construct a matrix operator that performs the convolution.
+This is a Toeplitz matrix — a matrix where each descending diagonal from left to right is constant — so that the row vectors represent a sliding window of the convolution kernel.
+We can flatten out the PSF, use it as the first row of the matrix, and then shift it to the right to fill out the remaining rows.
+With periodic boundary conditions the shifts wrap around, making the matrix circulant.

 Code Implementation